Speedcubing-Canada/docs-speedcubing-canada/public/src/reimbursement-policy.md

 ### Food and beverage

-- Reimbursement requests are allowed to be made for food and beverage served _free of charge_ to attendees or a sub-group of attendees at a Speedcubing Canada Supported Event.
+- Reimbursement requests are allowed to be made for food and beverage served _free of charge_ to attendees or a sub-group of attendees at Speedcubing Canada Supported Events.
 - Expenses covered by this policy include:
   - Food (e.g. catering, pizza, sandwiches)
   - Snacks (e.g. fruit, granola bars)